 They host regular live interactive video chats with current defence representatives so that potential recruits can find out all of the information they want to know.

-With a focus on getting more women in the defence force, they have content specifically for women to help them understand the types or roles and lifestyle for people working in defence.
-They have an interactive pin board which shows the balance between work and play and a comprehensive list of Frequently Asked Questions.
+With a focus on getting more women in the defence force, they have content specifically for women to help them understand the types of roles and lifestyles for people working in defence.
+They have an interactive pinboard that shows the balance between work and play and a comprehensive list of Frequently Asked Questions.

 As well as the obvious celebrations of 100 years, the Canberra Centenary has been an opportunity for all Australians to “re-think, re-mix and re-imagine” our capital city.